acbramley/emdb_dev/README.md

 # Entermedia DB w Vagrant & Ansible
 This project provides an [Entermedia DB](http://entermediadb.org/) instance provisioned to a local `Vagrant` Ubuntu VM, using a simple `Ansible` playbook.
 This is intended for development purposes, and to prove the installer works.

+## *Warning*
+Unstable and may not work - follow this post for updates https://groups.google.com/forum/#!topic/entermedia/AjU3W_C6wgU

 ## Requirements
-This was tested on Ubuntu, but it should work on Windows and Mac.
-It was developed with:
+This is tested on Ubuntu, but it should work on Windows and Mac.
+Clone the repository locally, switch to the /ubuntu directory, and run vagrant up.
+You'll need these tools.

 * Virtualbox
 * Vagrant 1.8